×

 We asked people in Queenstown if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Queenstown, it is considered rude to point with your foot as it is seen as the 'lowest' part of the body.
 Avoid chewing gum in public as it is banned in Singapore.
 Do not litter, as Singapore has strict laws against it and heavy fines are imposed.
 Avoid discussing politics and religion openly as these topics can be sensitive.
 Do not eat or drink on public transportation, it's against the law.
 Avoid touching someone's head as it is considered sacred in Singaporean culture.
 Always use your right hand for giving and receiving, as the left hand is considered unclean.
 When visiting someone's home, always remove your shoes.
-It's also important to respect the diverse cultures and traditions of the various ethnic groups in Singapore," said one expat in Queenstown.
+It's also important to respect the diverse cultures and traditions of the various ethnic groups in Singapore," commented one expat who made the move to Queenstown.

 About the Author